bpm-crafters/process-engine-adapters-camunda-7/docs/quickstart-c7-remote.md

 If you build on Spring Boot 4, use `io.holunda.c7:c7-rest-client-spring-boot-starter-feign-4` instead of `...-feign`.

+## Jackson and Spin combinations

+For the remote adapter, Jackson 3 is the straightforward Spring Boot 4 path.

+- The remote adapter does not depend on embedded Camunda Spin.
+- Jackson 3 can therefore be used without the embedded Spin limitation.
+- The main Spin restriction applies to embedded Camunda 7 JSON variable serialization, not to the remote adapter itself.

+If you need Spin-based JSON variable serialization, that restriction remains on the remote engine side.
+The adapter's own serialization can still follow the Spring Boot ecosystem used by the remote application.

 And finally, add the following configuration to your configuration properties.
 Here is a version for `application.yaml`:

 ```yaml